FACULTY AND GUEST ARTISTS

 -

-Ari enjoys an active and diverse musical life, performing to critical acclaim throughout the U.S. and abroad; most recently, chamber music for the 2024 Pikes Falls Festival (VT).
+As violist, Ariel has performed to critical acclaim throughout much of the US and abroad.
+In recent years, he has performed at the Kawai a Ledro Festival in Italy and Pikes Falls Chamber Music Festival in Vermont, and continues to be active in a wide variety of musical settings.
 He is a former member of the New York Piano Quartet and Equinox String Quartet, and a founding member and past president of SONYC (String Orchestra of New York City).
-Ari was Artistic Director of the Manchester Music Festival (VT) from 2000 to 2016.
+Ari was Artistic Director of the Manchester (VT) Music Festival from 2000 to 2016.
 Among his recordings are the complete string quartets by Camille Saint-Saëns and the piano quintet by Vittorio Giannini (MSR Classics), which Fanfare Magazine described as “utterly superb.”
-Composers Richard Lane, Philip Lasser, and Coleridge-Taylor Perkinson have dedicated works to Ari, who is active in commissioning and recording new music.
+Composers Richard Lane, Philip Lasser, Thomas Caprino and Coleridge-Taylor Perkinson have dedicated solo, string and full orchestral works to him.
+Ari plays and viola made in 2000 by Geoffrey Ovington.

 -